gabrielborgesdm/discord-local-music-bot/README.md

 ### How do I stop the bot?

 **Solutions**:
-- Type `!stop` in Discord to stop music and disconnect from voice
+- Type `;;stop` in Discord to stop music and disconnect from voice
-- Close the bot.exe window to shut down completely
+- Close the run-bot.bat window to shut down completely
 - Press Ctrl+C in the command window

 ---